 Abuse and neglect case outcomes are determined by the outcome of the allegation(s) within the case.
-A single case may contain multiple allegations due to subjects, multiple individuals receiving services or multiple offenses.
+A single case may contain multiple allegations due to multiple individuals multiple subjects, receiving services or multiple offenses.
 Cases with at least one substantiated allegation outcome are considered to be substantiated cases.
 Cases without any substantiated allegations are considered to be unsubstantiated cases.
-During investigation, a small percentage of cases are discovered to be outside of the iurisdiction of the Justice Center.
+Durina an investigation, a small percentage of cases are discovered to be outside of the iurisdiction of the Justice Center.
 These cases are classified as "No Justice Center Jurisdiction."